Senate Bill 1383 was signed into California law in 2016, establishing statewide greenhouse gas emission reduction goals:

 CA SB 1383 is a statewide effort to divert organic materials from reaching our landfill.
 You can help by composting your organic materials at home or by properly sorting and placing your organic materials in your green bin so these nutrient rich materials can be diverted to a composting facility versus our local landfill.
 By properly sorting and composting your organic materials we can all do our part to slow climate change!

-LANDFILLS ARE THE THRID LARGEST SOURCE OF METHANE IN CALIFORNIA
+LANDFILLS ARE THE THIRD LARGEST SOURCE OF METHANE IN CALIFORNIA

 Did you know that organic materials, like food scraps, eggshells, bones, leftovers, leaves, unlined food soiled cardboard & paper, etc. make up nearly half of what California’s dump in landfills?